Industry-Wide Business Valuation FAQ & Glossary

 Price/Earnings Multiple — the price of a share of stock divided by its earnings per share.

 Profit Split Income — profit split income.
 With respect to the valuation of an intangible asset of an entity, a percentage allocation of the entity’s income or cash flow whereby (1) a split (or percentage) is allocated to the subject intangible and (2) the remainder is allocated to all of the entity’s tangible and other intangible assets.
-In this context, income or cash flow refers to an applicable measure of income or cash flow, such as net income or operating cash flow before taxes and capital expenditures.
+In this context, whether income or cash flow refers to an applicable measure of income or cash flow, such as net income or operating cash flow before taxes and capital expenditures.

 Rate of Return — an amount of income (loss) and/or change in value realized or anticipated on an investment, expressed as a percentage of that investment.